RodGal-2020/C1/README.md

 ### Essay
 - Objective point of view.
-- Instead of "*everybody knows*", begin with "*usually, It seems like*".
+- Instead of "*everybody knows*", begin with "*usually, It seems that*".
 - Speculation: Instead of "*he is here*", try "*he **must** be here*".